 There’s a version of this story where Washington finally gets crypto regulation right, establishes clear rules, and everyone moves forward with confidence.
 Then there’s the version that’s actually happening: a bipartisan compromise that bans passive stablecoin yield, threatens the core revenue model of DeFi’s biggest lending protocols, and sends Circle’s stock into freefall.

-As of March 2026, the second version is very much in play.
+As of April 2026, the second version is very much in play — and the odds just got more interesting.

 The CLARITY Act’s latest draft, shaped by a bipartisan deal between Senators Thom Tillis (R-NC) and Angela Alsobrooks (D-MD) and backed by the White House, draws a hard line between “passive yield” (banned) and “activity-based rewards” (allowed).
 It sounds like a reasonable distinction until you realize that most of what you’ve been earning on Aave, Compound, and similar platforms sits squarely in the banned category.